 Approximately 90 percent of Dordt students live in campus residence halls or in on-campus apartments.

 Dozens of clubs and activities, from choir, band, and student government to drama, academic, and social clubs.

 Dordt University is part of the Council for Christian Colleges and Universities, whose purpose is to advance faith and intellect for the common good.

 The curriculum is designed to give each student a complete comprehensive education from a solid Reformed, Christian perspective.
 There are more than 40 majors and 11 pre-professional programs of study.
-Degrees include two-year associate of arts and associate of science, four-year bachelor of arts, bachelor of science, bachelor of social work, bachelor of science in engineering and in nursing, and a master of education degree.
+Degrees include two-year associate of arts and associate of science, four-year bachelor of arts, bachelor of science, bachelor of social work, bachelor of science in engineering and in nursing, a master of education, a master of social work, and a master of public administration degree.

-More than 1,500 students from more than 30 states, 5 Canadian provinces, and 24 other countries.
+More than 1,500 students from 40 states, six Canadian provinces, and 34 other countries.

-Dordt has 85 full-time faculty members and a student-faculty ratio of 12:1.
+Dordt has over 100 full-time faculty members and a student-faculty ratio of 13:1.